CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 # Tracking Memory Usage

-We know that the regular Racket program is consuming too much memory to a point where the interpreter is killing it.
+We know that it is consuming too much memory to the point where the Racket interpreter is killing it.
 I'm gonna use [psrecord](https://github.com/astrofrog/psrecord) to track the memory of our process and plot it to a graph.
 It's pretty simple to run it in a debian-based system.

 ## Setting up psrecord